 Cons: Chef Mickey’s food is average or below.

 The food is below average.
 Disney is known the world over for FOOD!
 They serve huge quantities to massive crowds with record levels of quality.
 Chef Mickey’s does not live up to this standard.

-Our food was cold, the salads were swimming in dressing, and even the kids didn’t like the dried up cupcake brought for our birthday treat.
+Our quality of food was cold, the salads were swimming in dressing, and even the kids didn’t like the dried up cupcake brought for our birthday treat.

 Don’t go to Chef Mickey’s for the food.
 While you will find plenty to eat and leave with a full stomach, the meal is not for those looking for that quintessential Disney quality.

 It’s Expensive.
 Chef Mickey’s, as a character restaurant, is among the most expensive meals in all of Disney.
-A family of 5 with no add-ons such as drinks or celebration cakes, will easily spend $300.00 on their dinner.
+A family of 5 with no add-ons such as drinks or celebration cakes, will easily spend $300.00 on their dinner even before gratuities.